MRod5/pyturb/README.md

 ## How to use pyTurb:

-The easiest way to use pyTurb is to install it via pip:
+The easiest way to use pyTurb is to install it with pip.
+Download pyTurb and then, from the source folder, type in a command window:

-´pip install pyturb´
+´pip install -e .´

 With pyTurb installed, you can import any *Gas Model*, *Combustion thermodynamics* or *Power Plant* features.
 You can find use-cases and examples about how to execute pyTurb at the `notebooks` folders.